-Risk Assessed Risk Score Mitigating Actions Target Risk Score for year end Changes in national priorities and legislative change 15 Circulation of in-house monthly policy briefings and timely legislative updates.
+Key risks to the achievement of the Council's strategic priorities in 2021/22 Risk Assessed Risk Score Mitigating Actions Target Risk Score for year end Changes in national priorities and legislative change 15 Circulation of in-house monthly policy briefings and timely legislative updates.
 Proactive arrangements with partner agencies and key stakeholders to respond to consultations and policy papers from central government and react to changes in delivery.
 Business Continuity Plans to be reviewed and updated to ensure they remain fit for purpose.
 Member Induction Programme developed to support all Members elected to the Council, alongside a training and development plan for all Members.
 Foster effective working practices between departments to enable information sharing and coordination of responses on behalf of the Council, including regular updates to Members.
-12 Organisational capacity/ resilience 15 Effective oversight by the Council's Management Team on staff resourcing levels and deployment, apprenticeship opportunities, shared services and use of technology in service delivery.
-Implement actions to deliver the IIP Action Plan, including: annual staff appraisals to identify training needs and support workforce development.
-Maintenance of the Joint Staff forum to provide a two-way communication channel with staff and staff representatives, including Trade Unions.
-Promotion of access to support services for staff.
-Consideration of the way in which the workforce can work more flexibly.
+15 Organisational capacity/ resilience 15 Oversight by the Council's Management Team on staff resourcing levels and deployment, apprenticeship opportunities, shared services and use of technology in service delivery.
+Implement actions to deliver the IIP Action Plan, including: • annual staff appraisals to identify training needs and support workforce development. • Maintenance of the Joint Staff forum to provide a two-way communication channel with staff and staff representatives, including Trade Unions. • Promotion of access to support services for staff.
 Ensure effective use of operational buildings used to deliver council services.
 Ongoing maintenance of Business Continuity plans to ensure that they remain fit for purpose.
 Develop information for local businesses or organisations on the importance of their own resilience.
-12
+15